Paper on Alcoholics Anonymous

 In steps four through eleven it all becomes tending to one’s path of recovery.
 As Father Martin states, to “clean our house.”
 [5] This is a time of personal healing.
 In step four acknowledge our humanness, in step five share this with our higher power and a trusted person, and in steps six and seven humbly ask our higher power to remove our shortcomings.
 Our journey to recovery is not done alone, but rather with a higher power and within the community.

-Looking at the twelve steps I can see a number of theological connections.
+Looking at the twelve steps I can see several theological connections.
 For example, step twelve parallels Jesus’ commandment to love our neighbor as we love ourselves.
-I will first reflect on what I see is the theology of A.A. and then what doctrine is used.
+I will first reflect on what I see as the theology of A.A. and then what doctrine is used.

 Alcoholics Anonymous has a theological framework of believing in a higher power greater than oneself.
 There are also in A.A. shared practices.
 A.A. shares with the Jewish, Christian, and other religions, a journey motif.
 The A.A.’s twelve steps are the journey to sobriety.
 In Luke we read “When the days drew near for him (Jesus) to be taken up, he set his face to go to Jerusalem” (Luke 9:51).
 For Jesus it is about his journey, as God’s son and prophet, to set his face towards Jerusalem, knowing that his death and resurrection is to come.
 For those in A.A. steps one, two, and three involve setting one’s face to sobriety.
 There is an urgency and persistence to this journey to sobriety.
 The journey is not easy and will have many challenges along the way.
 It is a journey that one must take to sobriety and there is no going back.
 With the death of drinking comes a resurrection-like experience for the alcoholic; a new life of sobriety.